akiomiyao/tif/README.md

 ### Static data

-for Tos17 retrotransposon of rice
+For Tos17 retrotransposon of rice

       Head of Tos17: TGTTAAATATATATACA
       Tail of Tos17: TTGCAAGTTAGTTAAGA